Latest Trends on Computer Vision Market

 Today, any VR or AR system creates an immersive 3D environment, but it has little to do with the real one the user is located in.
 Most AR devices can perform simple scans of the environment (Google ARCore can, for example, detect flat surfaces and changes in light conditions), and VR systems can detect the movements of the user through head tracking, controllers, etc., but their abilities stop there.

-Computer vision software is pushing VR and AR into the next stage of development that some call Merged Reality (MR).
+Since the computer vision technology market expands, it pushes VR and AR into the next stage of development that some call Merged Reality (MR).

 With the help of external cameras and sensors that map the environment, as well as eye-tracking solutions and gyroscopes to position the user, the VR and AR systems are able to: